Retrieval-Enhanced Contrastive Vision-Text Models

 \head{Uni-modal search.} We choose to search relevant items in the memory $\cM$ based on within-modality similarities, which we refer to as ``uni-modal search'' as opposed to ``cross-modal search''.
 Specifically, we use text-to-text similarity ($t\rightarrow t$) to identify suitable content from a text embedding $\vt$ and image-to-image similarity ($v\rightarrow v$) to retrieve relevant matches from a visual embedding $\vv$.
 Formally, let us denote by $\vV^{\cM}$ and $\vT^{\cM}$ all the image and text embeddings from $\cM$ given by our pretrained vision-text model $f$, \ie we have $\vV^{\cM}=[f_{\text{image}}(I_1), \dots, f_{\text{image}}(I_M)]$ and $\vT^{\cM}=[f_{\text{text}}(T_1), \dots, f_{\text{text}}(T_M)]$.
 The retrieval module is hence finally denoted as $\textsc{Knn}^{v\rightarrow v}_{t} (\vv, \cM ) = {\vT^{\cM}}_{\nn{}(\vv;\vV^{\cM})}$, \ie for an input image embedding $\vv$, the $k$-NN search is done between $\vv$ and $\vV^{\cM}$, but the corresponding $k$-NN indices from the text embeddings $\vT^{\cM}$ are selected.
 Similarly, we denote the retrieval process as $\textsc{Knn}^{t\rightarrow t}_{v} (\vt, \cM ) = {\vV^{\cM}}_{\nn{}(\vt;\vT^{\cM})}$ for an input text embedding $\vt$.

 We also evaluate cross-modal search but find that this leads to much poorer performance, especially in fine-grained problems, as shown in Tab.~\ref{tab:fusion}.
-A possible explanation is that the uni-modal search is an easier task, hence the retrieved elements are more relevant (because more similar) to the input.
+An explanation is that the uni-modal search is an easier task, hence the retrieved elements are more relevant (because more similar) to the input.
 On the other hand, cross-modal search suffers from the pre-trained CLIP model's lack of fine-grained alignment between the different modalities, resulting in noisier retrieval.
 Note that another advantage of uni- \textit{versus} cross- modal search is that the latter requires the pre-trained image and text encoders to be already aligned while we can potentially let go of this hypothesis with uni-modal search.
-Finally, we illustrate the different scenarios for uni-modal \textit{versus} cross-modal retrieval and fusion in Fig.~\ref{fig:uni_cross} and quantitatively benchmark these scenarios in Tab.~\ref{tab:fusion}.